emilyh1011/memory-map-fixed/projectProgress5.md

     const feelings = ["joy", "ache", "longing", "accepted", "nostalgic", "alive"];

-- # 2f: Render our Space Popup
+- # 2f: Map.jsx: Render our Space Popup in <MapContainer>
 - Conditionally render when our selectedSpace exists(a marker is selected by the user) and closeSpacePopup is false
 - onClick X Button: Stop rendering our SpacePopup and reset our SpacePopup user flow.
     - Close SpacePopup